emberjs/guides/source/localizable/getting-started/quick-start.md

 ## Create a New Application

-Once you've installed Ember via npm, you will have access to a new `ember` command in your terminal.
+Once you've installed Ember CLI via npm, you will have access to a new `ember` command in your terminal.
 You can use the `ember new` command to create a new application.